This post contains affiliate links.

 Also, dogs are now omnivores and, as such, don’t need a grain-free diet unless specified by a veterinarian.
 However, adding grain to their diets does further reduce the demand for meat and inhumane animal practices.

-Zero Waste Dog Food Made From Fish
+Zero-Waste Dog Food Made From Fish

 Dogs do love to eat fish, and fish are kind to the environment.
 They clean the world’s oceans and, if properly managed, are a sustainable food source.

-However, did you know that some 4 million fishing vessels of all sizes now fish the world’s oceans?
+However, did you know that some 4 million fishing vessels of all sizes now fish in the world’s oceans?
 Source WWF

 We are overfishing our seas, and illegally caught fish trapped in massive nets are just dumped overboard.
-For this reason, buy fish dog food only in containers marked with the ocean-wise symbol.
+For this reason, buy fish or dog food only in containers marked with the ocean-wise symbol.

 By doing this, we will promote sustainable fishing and reduce red meat consumption.
 This will also reduce the world levels of grain consumed and methane produced.
 This is important as methane is a greenhouse gas.